 The building design stands as a living marker of community history and resilience.
-Based on community input, advice from descendants of Liberty Bank founders and Central District neighborhood leaders, the building tells the story of Liberty Bank through art, historic documents, and architecture.
+Based on input from the community, descendants of Liberty Bank founders, and Central District neighborhood leaders, the building tells the story of Liberty Bank through art, historic documents, and architecture.
 Under the direction of Project Curator Al Doggett Studios, a team of eight local Black artists developed art installations to honor the legacy of Liberty Bank and celebrate the vibrancy of the Black community in the Central District.
 Thank you to Al Doggett Studios and artists Lisa Brown, Minnie Collins, Al Doggett, Esther Ervin, Aramis Hamer, Lisa Myers Bulmash, Lawrence Pitre, Ashby Reed, and Inye Wokoma for their contributions as artists and community members to make this work possible.
 The total investment in the building’s art program is over $250,000.

 Read more about the lead co-curators below.

 Al Doggett was born in Brooklyn, New York, where his interest in art began at an early age.
 He developed his drawing and painting skills with encouragement from teachers and friends.
 At the age of ten, he attended his first art classes at a neighborhood community center and at the Brooklyn Art Museum.

 At the age of fourteen, he took an entrance exam and was accepted at the High School of Art and Design in New York City.
 There he majored in illustration, graphic design, and photography.

 After graduation, he took advanced classes in illustration and graphic design at the Fashion Institute of Technology (F.I.T.) in New York City.

 Upon completion of his courses at F.I.T., Al enrolled at the Arts Students League of New York, where he studied fine art, figure drawing, painting, design, and composition for three years.